 smartgeber Logo

-In this article, you will learn the German word for 'lantern' and gain a bit of insight into its usage.
-Perfect for expanding your vocabulary and enhancing your language skills.
+In this article, you'll learn the German word for 'lantern' and gain insight into how this word is used in everyday language.
+Perfect for expanding your vocabulary!

 What is lantern in German?